assignments ENGL344 Young Adult Literature: Flash Memoir: YA Edit

 - You should have a title.

-- Email me your completed draft by the deadline on the syllabus (2 March 2021).
+- Email me your completed draft (not as a .PDF) by the deadline on the syllabus (11 October 2022).

 Assessment